sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Bug-classification for LaTeX related bugs
+Short desc    : Bug-classification for LaTeX related bugs
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL
+License      : LPPL
-Описание     : The package is written in order to help identifying the
+Descript     : The package is written in order to help identifying the
              : rightful addressee for a bug report.
 The LaTeX team asks that
              : it will be loaded in any test file that is intended to be sent
              : to the LaTeX bug database as part of a bug report.